conorbmurphy/galvanizereference/README.md

 OOP has classes and objects.
 A class is a combination of state and behaviors.
 Python has a logic where everybody can access anything, making it difficult to obfuscate code.
 This makes Python particularly adept for the open source community.

+There are a number of topics that I won't address here such as control structures, functions, and modules.

 ### Base Data Types ###

 Python has a few base datatypes whose different characteristics can be leveraged for faster, drier code.
 Data types based on hashing, such as dictionaries, allow us to retrieve information much more quickly because we can go directly to a value, similar to a card in a card catalogue, rather than iterating over every item.